Fertility Preservation

 Green flags

-• Responsive communication and willingness to answer questions
+• Responsive communication and clear answers to all questions

 Red flags

-• Difficulty reaching staff or getting follow-up information
+• Difficulty reaching staff or getting clear answers

 Due diligence checklist

-• Ask for clinic-specific success rates by age group
+• Ask how survival data is reported and what success rates are by age group

 This content is informational and does not replace medical advice.
 Always consult a qualified healthcare provider for guidance specific to your situation.